AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 2/docs/polymorphism.md

 You can protect against such errors by using the `override` specifier for every virtual function declaration in a derived class.

 **Note:** It is recommended to use override in inheritance hierarchy to detect typos in virtual function.

+### Overloading, overriding and hiding.

+When you override a single function of base func overloads in derived class, it will only override the function but all other overloads will be hidden.